goalgorilla/social_template/README.md

 ```

 Composer will create a new directory called DIRECTORY.
 Inside you will find the html directory with the entire code base of [Open Social distribution](http://www.drupal.org/project/social).
 You should be able to install it like any other Drupal site.

+## Learn more about Composer for Drupal

+Checkout this [presentation](https://docs.google.com/presentation/d/1gxcxT6o47xVrfsZ7ZSQKjBRT-gfE54A1Z9kjvvGHwCo/edit#slide=id.p) from @ModsUnraveled.